jackrobertscott/hobson-180221/README.md

 ## Usage

-Hobson takes advantage of the awesome powers of mongoose for defining schemas and models.
+Hobson is straight forwards in that it has 2 main types of components; models and resources.
+Models handle data interations and resources provide easy to use API endpoints.

-**Step 1.** Create a schema
+**Step 1.** Create a model with a schema

-File: `unicorn.schema.js`
+File: `unicorn.model.js`

 ```js
 const { Schema } = require('hobson');